argoproj/applicationset/README.md

 # Argo CD ApplicationSet Controller

+## :warning: This project code has been moved to the main Argo CD repository

+This repository is no longer active.
+ApplicationSet has been merged with Argo CD and will be released along with it.
+Further development will happen in [Argo CD](https://github.com/argoproj/argo-cd).

 The ApplicationSet controller is a Kubernetes controller that adds support for a new custom `ApplicationSet` CustomResourceDefinition (CRD).
 This controller/CRD enables both automation and greater flexibility when managing Argo CD Applications across a large number of clusters and within monorepos, plus it makes self-service usage possible on multitenant Kubernetes clusters.

 The ApplicationSet controller provides the ability: